- 1 INTRODUCTION:

 A partnership is an arrangement where parties, known as partners, agree to cooperate to advance their mutual interests.
-The partners in a partnership may be individuals, businesses, interest-based organizations, schools, governments or combinations.
+The partners in a company may be individuals, businesses, interest-based organizations, schools, governments, or combinations.
 Organizations may partner to increase the likelihood of each achieving their mission and to amplify their reach.
 A partnership may result in issuing and holding equity or maybe only governed by a contract.

 Another person who is a good manager but may not have capital.
-When these persons come together, pool their capital and skills and organize a business, it is called partnership.
-Partnership grows essentially because of the limitations or disadvantages of proprietorship.
+When these persons come together, pool their money and skills, and organize a business, it is called partnership.
+Partnership grows mainly because of the limitations or disadvantages of proprietorship.

 The project aims to learn about the process of registering a partnership firm and its benefits